rhysd/vim.wasm/README.md

 Development is managed in [GitHub Projects][].

-- 'small' (or larger) features support (currently only 'tiny' features are supported)
+- 'Normal' (or larger) features support (currently only 'Small' features are supported)
 - Use WebAssembly's multi-threads support with [Atomic instructions][wasm-atomic-insn] instead of [JavaScript Atomics API][js-atomics-api]
 - ~~Render `<canvas/>` in worker thread using [Offscreen Canvas][]~~ Currently not